|

 bobber usually had standard length forks

-and rake, high bars, shorter rear mudguard, no front mudguard,
+and rake, high bars, shorter rear mudguard (often just the hinge pin

 way to increase speed and manoeuvrability and show yourself apart